 A snapshot of things made during the 12 weeks of assignments.

 A brief history of Jessica#

-I’m from Ireland (specifically Dublin / Wicklow) but now live in Amsterdam.
-I’m a long-time nerd (my mum took me to see a steam train in real life when I was 4, and I cried tears of joy) who is big into sci-fi and reads maths pages on Wikipedia for fun.
+I’m from Ireland (specifically Dublin / Wicklow) but live in Amsterdam at the moment.
+I’m a long-time nerd (my mum took me to see a steam train in real life when I was 4, and I cried tears of joy) who is big into sci-fi and reads maths pages on Wikipedia for fun (Mathworld is another favourite).
 I’ve dabbled in crafts (embroidery, sewing) as well as electronics (including a lot of Arduino projects), and tend to overuse parentheses (in case you hadn’t noticed already).